 Over 100,000 sales calls demonstrated that prospects object on a cold call for one of the following three reasons.

-Genuinely Not Interested: The prospect listened to you, fully understands your product/service and for a legitimate reason (such as they recently signed a deal with your competitor), they object.
+Genuinely Not Interested: The prospect listened to you, fully understands your product/service and for a legitimate reason (such as recently signing a deal with your competitor), they object.

 When it comes to refining your prospecting efforts, there’s no substitute for data-backed insights.
-These approaches emerged from our study of thousands of cold calls, and you can put them to use and see improvement right away.
+These cold calling tips and techniques emerged from our study of thousands of cold calls, and you can put them to use and see improvement right away.